Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 To configure the metadata connection in dbt Cloud:

 1. Navigate to **Account Settings** and click **Connections**.
-2. Click on the connection associated with the data warehouse(s) you configured in the Snowflake setup.
+2. Click the connection associated with the data warehouse(s) you configured in the Snowflake setup.
 Do not click **Edit**.
 This is for the broader settings and will prevent the metadata section from being altered.
 3. Scroll down to the **Platform metadata credentials** and click **Add credentials**.
 4. Set the appropriate **Auth method** (username and password or key pair) and fill out all the fields provided.
 5. Click **Save**.